Azure-Samples/azure-samples-python-management/samples/machinelearningservices/README.md

 - python
 products:
 - azure
-description: "These code samples will show you how to manage machinelearningservices using Azure SDK for Python."
+description: "These code samples will show you how to manage Machine Learning using Azure SDK for Python."
 urlFragment: machinelearningservices
 ---

-# Getting started - Managing machinelearningservices using Azure Python SDK
+# Getting started - Managing Machine Learning using Azure Python SDK

-These code samples will show you how to manage machinelearningservices using Azure SDK for Python.
+These code samples will show you how to manage Machine Learning using Azure SDK for Python.

 ## Features

 This project framework provides examples for the following services:

-### machinelearningservices
+### Machine Learning
-* [] Using the Azure SDK for Python - machinelearningservices Management Library [azure-mgmt-machinelearningservices](https://pypi.org/project/azure-mgmt-machinelearningservices/) for the [machinelearningservices API](https://docs.microsoft.com/en-us/rest/api/machinelearningservices/)
+* [] Using the Azure SDK for Python - Machine Learning Management Library [azure-mgmt-machinelearningservices](https://pypi.org/project/azure-mgmt-machinelearningservices/) for the [Machine Learning API](https://docs.microsoft.com/en-us/rest/api/azureml/)

 ## Getting Started